DanSCooper/DanSCooper/README.md

 - 👋 Hi, I’m @DanSCooper
 - 👀 I’m interested in ...
-Html, CSS, JS, & Python
+C++ & Python
 - 🌱 I’m currently learning ...
-Html
+C++
 - 💞️ I’m looking to collaborate on ...
+Hexapod Robots
 - 📫 How to reach me ...

 <!---